intel/flexRAN-docker-image-dependencies/README.md

    ....
 ```

- and then run the same as last two chapters for timer mode test and xran mode test.
+ And then run the same as last two chapters for timer mode test and xran mode test.

- ## Legal Disclaimer
+## 3.7.
+Legal Disclaimer

  for GPL/LGPL open source libs/components used by flexran docker image at run time.
- user can find the used version in below git hub repo: https://github.com/intel/flexRAN-docker-image-dependencies
+ User can find the used version in below git hub repo: <https://github.com/intel/flexRAN-docker-image-dependencies>

- ## Customer Support Declare
+## 3.8.
+Customer Support Declare

  for further support, please contact intel flexRAN marketing team and FAE/PAE team.